 Campbell, Mildred, The English Yeoman under Elizabeth and the Early Stuarts.
 New Haven: Yale University Press, 1942.

 Gaustad, Edwin S. "The Theological Effects of the Great Awakening in New England," Mississippi Valley Historical Review, 40 (March 1954): 681-706.

 Schouler, James.
 History of the United States of America, under the Constitution.
 6 vols.
 Rev. ed.
 New York: Dodd, Mead, 1904.

 Rigby, David Joseph.
 “The Combined Chiefs of Staff and Anglo-American Strategic Coordination in World War II.”
 Ph.D. dissertation, Brandeis University, 1996.

 Submission of Papers

-Junior papers must be submitted electronically (link will be sent to you).
-At the writing of this document (July 2022) the submission date for Fall JPs is Friday, January 17, 2023, at 5:00pm ET.
-The date for spring submission of the JP is set for Tuesday, May 2, 2023, at 5:00pm ET.
+Junior papers must be uploaded to your shared file in OneDrive (link will be sent to you).
+At the writing of this document (July 2023) the submission date for Fall JPs is Tuesday, January 16, 2024, at or before 5:00 pm ET.
+The date for spring submission of the JP is set for Tuesday, April 30, 2024, at or before 5:00 pm ET.
 Communication by email will be sent to all History Juniors with further details on submission deadlines and details.

 NOTE: Once these dates have been finalized, extensions beyond these dates can be granted only by the deans of residential colleges.
 Extensions normally are granted only in the case of illness or family emergencies.